Inria-Empenn/shanoir_downloader/README.md

 conda install -c conda-forge heudiconv git-annex=*=alldep* datalad
 ```
 ## Usage
+## How to download Shanoir datasets ?

-There are three scripts to download datasets:
+There are three scripts to download datasets from a Shanoir instance:

- - `shanoir_downloader.py` simply downloads datasets from a id, a list of ids, or directly from a [shanoir search as on the shanoir solr search page](https://shanoir.irisa.fr/shanoir-ng/solr-search),
+1.`shanoir_downloader.py`:  downloads datasets from a id, a list of ids, or directly from a [shanoir search as on the shanoir solr search page](https://shanoir.irisa.fr/shanoir-ng/solr-search),

- - `shanoir_downloader_check.py` is a more complete tool ; it enables to download datasets (from a csv or excel file containing a list of dataset ids, or directly from a [shanoir search as on the shanoir solr search page](https://shanoir.irisa.fr/shanoir-ng/solr-search)), verify their content, anonymize them and / or encrypt them.
+2.`shanoir_downloader_check.py`: a more complete tool ; it enables to download datasets (from a csv or excel file containing a list of dataset ids, or directly from a [shanoir search as on the shanoir solr search page](https://shanoir.irisa.fr/shanoir-ng/solr-search)), verify their content, anonymize them and / or encrypt them.

- - `shanoir2bids.py` uses `shanoir_downloader.py` to download Shanoir datasets and reorganises them into a BIDS data structure that is specified by the user with a `.json` configuration file.
-An example of configuration file is provided `s2b_example_config.json`.
+3.`shanoir2bids.py`: Download datasets from Shanoir in DICOM format and convert them into datalad datasets in BIDS format.
+The conversion is parameterised by a configuration file in `.json` format.

+### `shanoir_downloader_check.py`
-`shanoir_downloader_check.py` creates two files in the output folder:
+ - `shanoir_downloader_check.py` creates two files in the output folder:
    - `downloaded_datasets.csv` records the successfully downloaded datasets,
    - `missing_datasets.csv` records the datasets which could not be downloaded.

 With those two files, `shanoir_downloader_check.py` is able to resume a download session (the downloading can be interrupted any time, the tool will not redownload datasets which have already been downloaded).